josephbae96/josephbae96.github.io/organizations.md

 title: Organizations
 ---

-### Theta Tau
+### Theta Tau Professional Engineering Fraternity

 <img src="/files/ThetaTau.jpg" alt="Theta Tau"  style="width:100%;text-align:center;margin: auto;">

-A professional engineering fraternity which purpose is to develop and maintain a high standard of professional interest among its members and to unite them in a strong bond of fraternal fellowship
+A professional engineering fraternity which purpose is to develop and maintain a high standard of professional interest among its members and to unite them in a strong bond of fraternal fellowship.

 ### Camp Texas